rsn8887/Sharp-Bilinear-Shaders/README.md

 This shader does an automatic optimum integer prescale (2x, 3x, 4x etc.), depending on game and screen resolution.
 I recommend this shader since the autoscaling results in sharper images for some games than the fixed 2x prescale.

-- "sharp-bilinear-scanlines-thin"

-same as above, but with an overlay of thin black scanlines (scanline on every even display line)

-- "sharp-bilinear-scanlines-thick"
+- "sharp-bilinear-scanlines"

-same as above, but with an overlay of thick black scanlines (half of each game pixel, vertically is a scanline)
+same as above, but with an overlay of black scanlines (half of each game pixel, vertically is a scanline)

 All these shader configurations give sharp pixels with zero pixel wobble in all games.